 How to Improve Poor Circulation in Your Legs

 Can you imagine how difficult our lives would be without our legs?
 Or if they didn’t work properly?
 How else would we get from point A to B?
-Let’s learn to value and take better care of them.
+Thus, we need to learn to value and take better care of them.

-Thrombosis refers to the formation of a blood clot inside a blood vessel that can turn into an embolus (a blood clot that travels inside the body carried by the blood’s own currents).
+In this regard, thrombosis is the formation of a blood clot inside a blood vessel that can turn into an embolus (a blood clot that travels inside the body carried by the blood’s own currents).
 This condition can lead to severe health consequences and may even be fatal.

 What are varicose veins and where do they come from?

-Other contributing factors include obesity, pregnancy, and any number of bad health habits, all of which prevent good blood circulation and produce build-up that causes veins to increase in size.
+Other contributing factors include obesity, pregnancy, and any number of bad health habits.
+They all prevent good blood circulation and produce a build-up that causes veins to increase in size.

 What are some preventative measures I can take?

-Nutrition and good remedies
+Nutrition and good remedies for poor circulation